Video Trump administration bars Harvard from enrolling international students

 Trump administration bars Harvard from enrolling international students

-The Trump administration has barred Harvard from allowing international students to enroll at the university.
+In the Trump administration’s ongoing battle with Harvard, Homeland Security barred the university from enrolling international students at the university.

 May 22, 2025